test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Introduction.rst

    limitations under the License.

 The Python package **GenPackageDoc** generates the documentation of Python modules.
 The content of this documentation is taken out of the docstrings of functions, classes and their methods.
-All docstrings have to be written in reStructuredText (RST) format, that is a certain markdown dialect.
+All docstrings have to be written in reStructuredText (reST) format, that is a certain markdown dialect.

-It is possible to extend the documentation by the content of additional files either in reStructuredText format or in LaTeX format.
+It is possible to extend the documentation by the content of additional files either in reST format or in LaTeX format.

-The documentation is generated in four steps:
+The documentation is generated in the following way:

 1. Files in LaTeX format are taken over immediately.
-2. Files in reStructuredText format are converted to LaTeX files.
+2. Files in reST format are converted to LaTeX files and to to HTML files.
-3. All docstrings of all Python modules in the package are converted to LaTeX files.
+3. All docstrings of all Python modules in the package are converted to LaTeX files and to HTML files.
 4. All LaTeX files together are converted to a single PDF document.
 This requires a separately installed LaTeX distribution (recommended: TeX Live).
    A LaTeX distribution is **not** part of **GenPackageDoc** and has to be installed separately!
+5. All HTML files are colected in a separate folder together with a :fsystem:`index.html` file as entry point.

+**Caution: LaTeX files are not converted to HTML files!
+Therefore, the content of LaTeX files are not part of the Documentation in html format.**/VS

 The sources of **GenPackageDoc** are available in the following GitHub repository: